dmitriz/Archon/README.md

 The Streamlit interface will guide you through each step with clear instructions and interactive elements.
 There are a good amount of steps for the setup but it goes quick!

+> **📖 Environment Configuration**: Archon uses a sophisticated JSON-based environment variable system with multi-profile support.
+See the [Environment System Documentation](docs/environment-system.md) for a comprehensive explanation of why this approach was chosen over traditional `.env` files.

 ### Troubleshooting